precipice/campfire_export/README.md

 years' worth of transcripts in it, some of them hilarious, others just memorable.
 Unfortunately, Campfire doesn't currently have an export function;
 instead it provides pages of individual transcripts.
-I wanted a script to export everything from all four years, using the Campfire API.
+I wanted a script to export everything from all five years, using the Campfire API.

 I found a [Gist](https://gist.github.com) that looked pretty good: